Complete Game Logic with Sabotage: Extensions of

 The formula \(\fdia{\gam}{\fml}\) expresses that player Angel has a winning strategy in the game $\gam$ to reach one of the states in which $\fml$ is true.
-The test game $\gtest{\fml}$ is lost prematurely by Angel unless the formula $\fml$ is true in the current state.
+The test game $\gtest{\fml}$ is lost prematurely by Angel unless the formula~$\fml$ is true in the current state.
 The choice game ${\gam}\gor{\gamb}$ allows Angel to choose between playing $\gam$ or $\gamb$.
-To play the sequential game $\gam;\gamb$ is to play $\gamb$ after $\gam$ unless one of the players has already lost while playing $\gam$.
-The repetition game $\gstar{\gam}$ allows Angel to decide after each round of $\gam$ whether she wants to stop playing or repeat \(\gam\) unless one of the two players has already lost.
-The dual operator \(\gdual{}\) switches the roles of the players.
-Any decision or test within the scope of a dual operator is not taken by Angel, but her opponent Demon.
+To play the sequential game $\gam;\gamb$ is to play $\gamb$ after $\gam$ (unless a player already lost the play of $\gam$).
+The repetition game $\gstar{\gam}$ allows Angel to decide after each completed round of $\gam$ whether to stop playing \(\gam\) or to repeat \(\gam\).
+The dual operator~\(\gdual{}\) flips games around to the opponent's perspective and is used to define the Demonic sabotage, test, choice, and repetition.

-The additional primitive \(\gangelswin{\gatom}\) is the trap-setting game.
-When \(\gangelswin{\gatom}\) is played, Angel lays a trap at \(\gatom\).
-It has the effect that should Demon, anytime in the subsequent play, try to play \(\gatom\) (by reaching \(\gdual{\gatom}\)), he falls into the trap and loses the game prematurely.
-The trap stays in effect throughout the formula until it is turned into a trap for Demon by playing \(\gdemonswin{\gatom}\) according to the rules of the game.
-However once a trap has been set for an \atgamename it can only change hands, but will not be played normally again.
+The additional primitive \(\gangelswin{\gatom}\) is the \sabactionname.
+When \(\gangelswin{\gatom}\) is played, Angel sabotages the \atgamename \(\gatom\).
+It has the effect that, should Demon try to play \(\gatom\) at any point in the subsequent game (by reaching \(\gdual{\gatom}\)), he loses the game prematurely.
+But if Angel~plays \(\gatom\) after it has been sabotaged by \(\gangelswin{\gatom}\) it will simply be skipped and the game continues in the same state.
+The \atgamename \(\gatom\) remains sabotaged throughout the game.
+The only thing that may change is the last player to commit the \sabactionname.
+If Demon at some later point manages to play a \sabactionname of the same \atgamename \(\gdemonswin{\gatom}\), the game will then be sabotaged in the dual way.
+That means the next time Angel plays~\(\gatom\) she loses the game immediately.
+Once a \sabactionname has been played for an \atgamename it can only change hands, but will not be played normally again.